OfficeDev/Excel-Custom-Functions/README.md

     {
         "$schema": "https://developer.microsoft.com/en-us/json-schemas/office-js/custom-functions.schema.json",
     ```
-3. Press **Ctrl+Space** and intellisense will prompt you with a list of all items that are valid at the cursor point.
+3. Press **Ctrl+Space** and intelliSense will prompt you with a list of all items that are valid at the cursor point.
 For example, if you pressed **Ctrl+Space** immediately after the `"$schema"` line, you are prompted to enter `functions`, which is the only key that is valid at that point.
 Select it and the `"functions": []` array is entered.
 If the cursor is between the `[]`, then you are prompted to enter an empty object as a member of the array.
 If the cursor is in the object, then you are prompted with a list of the keys that are valid in the object.

 ## Feedback